 Brightcove is a video hosting platform focused specifically on marketing and business communications.
 Their video streaming solution includes a range of features.
-This includes support for both on-demand video hosting, and live streaming (starting at $499/month).
+This includes support for both on-demand video hosting, and live streaming (starting at $499/month, annually).

-Brightcove pricing starts at $199/month and up f0r their “Marketing” plan.
+Brightcove pricing starts at $199/month and up for their “Marketing” (no live streaming) plan.
 This includes video portal, social sharing, CRM integrations, and basic analytics.
 It limits you to 50 videos and doesn’t include API access.
-However, live streaming is only added with the Enterprise Communications plan (starting at $499/month).
-This plan also adds support for SSO (Single Sign-On) and security tools, but also only supports 50 videos and 8 hours per year of SD live streaming.
+However, live streaming is available with the Enterprise Communications plan (starting at $499/month).
+This plan also adds support for SSO (Single Sign-On) and security tools.
+However, it only supports 50 videos and 8 hours per year of SD live streaming.
 HD live streaming costs substantially more.

 Phone support is not available for users on the Marketing or Enterprise Communications plan.
 The Marketing plan comes with a basic Silver support plan, and the Enterprise plan includes Gold support.
 Platinum support is available for an additional fee.

-DaCast is a live streaming solution and video hosting platform that has worked with more than 110,000 broadcasters including The New York Times, Nokia, and Red Bull.
+Dacast is a live streaming solution and video hosting platform that has worked with more than 110,000 broadcasters.
+These include The New York Times, Nokia, and Red Bull.

-Features of DaCast online video platform include many staples for pros.
+Features of Dacast online video platform include many staples for pros, as well as our new advanced video hosting capabilities.
 A built-in paywall allows for simple monetization.
 An API provides full access to the platform.
 Comprehensive documentation and code samples make it easy to use.
 Analytics allow you to track how you’re doing.

-DaCast is also fully white label.
+Dacast is also fully white-label, meaning no 3rd party ads or content detracting from your video.
 Custom branding is available on all plan levels.
-To top it all off, DaCast content is delivered via the Akamai Content Delivery Network (CDN), the largest in the world.
+To top it all off, Dacast content is delivered via the Akamai Content Delivery Network (CDN), the largest in the world.
 That ensures rapid, high-quality delivery with minimal buffering issues.

-If you encounter problems, DaCast includes 24/7 support with all plan levels.
+If you encounter problems, Dacast includes 24/7 support with all plan levels.
 Phone support is available for Pro and Premium plans.
-All support is provided by trained, in-house DaCast employees, not by a call center.
+All support is provided by trained, in-house Dacast employees, rather than by a call center.

 Wistia supports video hosting with a focus on marketing and analytics.
 For example, one of their headline features is “heatmaps.”
 This allows you to determine which segments of your videos are the most popular (or most confusing), causing people to rewatch.

 The Wistia video player supports custom branding.
 It also allows you to add a call to action or a lead capture form.
-The service also provides security features and a number of video SEO options.
+The service also provides security features and several video SEO options.
 However, Wistia does not include live video streaming functionality.